What To Do in Faial Azores | A Guide to Faial Island

-As mentioned, Faial is located within the central island group of the Azores.
-Getting to Faial will depend on where you are coming from.
 If you are coming from nearby islands such as Pico or Sao Jorge, the easiest way to get to Faial would be by ferry.
 There will be plenty of ferries going back and forth from Pico as it is just a quick 30-minute ride across the way.
 As for Sao Jorge, the schedule is more limited and will depend on that particular day.
-Check the Atlanticoline site for the latest schedules and note that the ferry schedules depend on time of year.
+Check the Atlanticoline site for the latest schedules and note that the ferry schedules change throughout the year.

-If you are not coming from nearby islands, the next best bet is you will be flying into Faial (HOR) from another Azorean island, most likely Sao Miguel (PDL).
+If you are not coming from nearby islands, the next best bet is to fly into Faial (HOR) from another Azorean island, most likely Sao Miguel (PDL).
 There are also flights to Faial from some of the other islands so be sure to check out the SATA Azores Airlines site for the latest schedules.

 Take a look at some Azores guide books to better prep you for your trip:

 2) How to Get Around

 There are a few main options to choose from when deciding on how to explore Faial.
 You can rent a car, a scooter, or hire a taxi/guide for the day.
 If you plan on staying for several days on the island then I would say car rental is the way to go.
 That way you can see the island at your pace and pick and choose which places you would like to visit during your time on Faial.